-This Peach Berry Galette combines two summery fruits.
-The peaches caramelize in the oven while the blackberries ooze and become just so juicy and sweet all on a thin, crispy, flaky crust.
-It surpassed my expectations and Jack and I absolutely devoured it!
+This delicious Peach Berry Galette combines two summery fruits.
+The sweet peaches caramelize in the oven while the blackberries ooze and become just so juicy and sweet all on a thin, crispy, flaky buttery crust.
+It surpassed my expectations and Jack and I absolutely devoured the whole thing!

-And if you love fruity desserts, you should also these Strawberry Cinnamon Rolls, this Healthy Peach Crisp, or this Peach Bundt Cake that I think you'll love, too!
+And if you love fruity desserts, you should also these Strawberry Cinnamon Rolls or this Peach Bundt Cake that I think you’ll love, too!

 Recipe Ingredients